Leonard Cohen: Poetry and novels

-In 1951, Cohen enrolled at McGill University, where he became president of the McGill Debating Union and won the Chester MacNaghten Literary Competition for the poems "Sparrows" and "Thoughts of a Landsman".
-Cohen published his first poems in March 1954 in the magazine CIV/n.
+In 1951, Cohen enrolled at McGill University, where he became a brother of Zeta Beta Tau.
+He was president of the McGill Debating Union and won the Chester MacNaghten Literary Competition for the poems "Sparrows" and "Thoughts of a Landsman".
+Cohen published his first poem in March 1954 in the magazine CIV/n.
 The issue also included poems by Cohen's poet–professors (who were also on the editorial board) Irving Layton and Louis Dudek.
 Cohen graduated from McGill the following year with a B.A. degree.
 His literary influences during this time included William Butler Yeats, Irving Layton (who taught political science at McGill and became both Cohen's mentor and his friend), Walt Whitman, Federico García Lorca, and Henry Miller.
 His first published book of poetry, Let Us Compare Mythologies (1956), was published by Dudek as the first book in the McGill Poetry Series the year after Cohen's graduation.
 The book contained poems written largely when Cohen was between the ages of 15 and 20, and Cohen dedicated the book to his late father.
 The well-known Canadian literary critic Northrop Frye wrote a review of the book in which he gave Cohen "restrained praise".

 After completing his undergraduate degree, Cohen spent a term in the McGill Faculty of Law and then a year (1956–1957) at the Columbia University School of General Studies.
 Cohen described his graduate school experience as "passion without flesh, love without climax".
 Consequently, Cohen left New York and returned to Montreal in 1957, working various odd jobs and focusing on the writing of fiction and poetry, including the poems for his next book, The Spice-Box of Earth (1961), which was the first book that Cohen published through the Canadian publishing company McClelland & Stewart.
 Cohen's first novella and early short stories were not published until 2022 (A Ballet of Lepers).
 His father's will provided him with a modest trust income sufficient to allow him to pursue his literary ambitions for the time, and The Spice-Box of Earth was successful in helping to expand the audience for Cohen's poetry, helping him reach out to the poetry scene in Canada, outside the confines of McGill University.
 The book also helped Cohen gain critical recognition as an important new voice in Canadian poetry.
-One of Cohen's biographers, Ira Nadel, stated that "reaction to the finished book was enthusiastic and admiring...."The critic Robert Weaver found it powerful and declared that Cohen was 'probably the best young poet in English Canada right now.'"
+One of Cohen's biographers, Ira Nadel, stated that "reaction to the finished book was enthusiastic and admiring...."
+The critic Robert Weaver found it powerful and declared that Cohen was "probably the best young poet in English Canada right now."

 Cohen continued to write poetry and fiction throughout the 1960s and preferred to live in quasi-reclusive circumstances after he bought a house on Hydra, a Greek island in the Saronic Gulf.
 While living and writing on Hydra, Cohen published the poetry collection Flowers for Hitler (1964), and the novel The Favourite Game (1963), an autobiographical Bildungsroman about a young man who discovers his identity through writing.